ja7ude/mmtty/README.md

-MMTTY 2025 build, forked from n5ac/mmtty, modified to compile with Embarcadero® C++Builder 12 community edition.
+MMTTY 2025 build (version 1.80A)
 =====

+Forked from n5ac/mmtty, modified to compile with Embarcadero® C++Builder 12 community edition.